Welcome to issue no. 1 / 2007 of EWC News. 11th April 2007

 Mass redundancies in Germany and England

 There can't be two other countries in Europe where the workers` participation rights differ so greatly as between Germany and Britain.
-This thesis attempts a legal comparison of the similarities and differences and how EU norms on staff participation in the face of mass redundancies have been put into practice in each particular country.
+This thesis attempts a legal comparison of the similarities and differences and how EU norms on worker participation in the face of mass redundancies have been put into practice in each particular country.
 Remember that Major's conservative government suffered a sensitive defeat in Luxembourg in front of the European Court of Justice (ECJ) in 1994 because it hadn't integrated the relevant EU standards into the British legal system comprehensively.
 Information about the current legal position was published in the country special about UK in EWC News, September 2005.
+The thesis is only available in German.

 Melanie Buhlinger